-This is wear your planning comes into play.
 A Biscayne National Park day trip has the potential to be the most awesome day you have in the Miami area, but you need to be prepared for it.
-We wish that we’d visited on a different day of the week so that we could have done the guided boat tour out to the lighthouse, the keys in the Park and the reef, but alas… if wishes were pennies…
+Check in advance regarding the guided boat tour out to the lighthouse, the keys in the Park and the reef.
+(See below)

 We never pass up a good nature trail, especially when there’s a bird sanctuary involved.
 The Biscayne National Park nature trail out of the Visitors Center is very easy and is handicap or stroller accessible all of the way to the end.
 A combination of paved walkways along the seawall, boardwalks over shallow inlets and a gravel path through the mangroves to the protected bird sanctuary, you’ll find it an easy .75 miles round trip.
 I know, not really hiking, but as much as you can get here.